A bright future for Fishermans Bend

 Quick Summary

-- Fishermans Bend is an opportunity for our City but risks being a lost opportunity!
+• Fishermans Bend is an opportunity for our City and State but risks being underfunded and undersupported!

-- The Fishermans Bend Framework makes a clear commitment to deliver significant open space, transport and infrastructure for the community.
-This masterplan was the product of collaboration between Council, the State Government, the Community, developers and other stakeholder over a number of years.
+• The Fishermans Bend Framework released in 2018 guides the delivery of significant open space, transport and infrastructure for the community, agreed through a collaboration between Council, the State Government, the Community and developers over many years.

 Frequently Asked Questions